Are you trying to sell me something?

 Third-party e-mail delivery services:

-and Exact Target to deliver their messages, as a way of evading blocking of e-mail from their own domains.
+Exact Target, or Contact Beacon to deliver their messages, as a way of evading blocking of e-mail from their own domains.

 I have opted out of these spam delivery services.